wazuh/wazuh/src/engine/ruleset/integrations/syslog/README.md

 |---|---|
 | event.module | syslog |

 This integration processes logs with Syslog RFC 3164 format.
+By default, `/var/log/auth.log`, `/var/log/syslog/`, `/var/log/dpkg.log` and `/var/log/kern.log` files are read but it can be extended to any syslog-formatted inputs.

 ## Compatibility